bloomberg/chromium.bb/docs/threading_and_tasks.md

    dedicated task queue until Quit().
 You should pretty much never be creating your own `base::Thread`'s.
  * **Thread pool**: A pool of physical threads with a shared task queue.
-In Chrome, this is `base::ThreadPool`.
-There's exactly one instance per Chrome process, it serves tasks posted through [`base/task/post_task.h`](https://cs.chromium.org/chromium/src/base/task/post_task.h) and as such you should rarely need to use the `base::ThreadPool` API directly (more on posting tasks later).
+In Chrome, this is `base::ThreadPoolInstance`.
+There's exactly one instance per Chrome process, it serves tasks posted through [`base/task/post_task.h`](https://cs.chromium.org/chromium/src/base/task/post_task.h) and as such you should rarely need to use the `base::ThreadPoolInstance` API directly (more on posting tasks later).
  * **Sequence** or **Virtual thread**: A chrome-managed thread of execution.
    Like a physical thread, only one task can run on a given sequence / virtual